-INPUTS: Excursions Between -0 and -3v: Input currents of $100 \ \mu a$ or less (typically 50) flow toward the driving source, tending to bring it more positive.
-Low frequency equivalent input resistance exceeds $10K\Omega$ even while the output voltage is passing through the input threshold region of a Schmitt circuit or dlode gate.
+INPUTS: Excursions Between -O and -3v: Input currents of 100 μ a or less (typically 50) flow toward the driving source, tending to bring it more positive.
+Low frequency equivalent input resistance exceeds 10K Ω even while the output voltage is passing through the input threshold region of a Schmitt circuit or diode gate.
 Voltage offset between input and output: less than $\pm 1/3v$.
-Larger Excursions: A dlode shorts the active components of the follower circuit if the input voltage goes more positive than ground or more negative than -15v, and the input equivalent circuit changes to 3000Ω returned to the limiting voltage.
+Larger Excursions: A diode shorts the active components of the follower circuit if the input voltage goes more positive than ground or more negative than -15v, and the input equivalent circuit changes to 3000Ω returned to the limiting voltage.
 If the output is connected to a clamped load for driving grounded loads such as B-series inverters, the limiting negative voltage changes from -15 to -3v.

-OUTPUTS: Excursions Between 0 and --3v: Each circuit can drive up to 15 ma at ground.
-Driving capability at --3v is 3 ma more than that of any clamped load attached.
-If the output is brought to ground by a paralleled transistor collector, not only the internal 5 ma load and the external load must be driven, but also the current demanded by the input 3000 Ω resistance returned to the negative input voltage present.
-10 mc emitters may not be driven.
-Larger Excursions: If no clamped load is attached, each output will follow its input as far negative as its internal 3000 Ω resistor to -15 v will drive than ground.
+OUTPUTS: Excursions Between 0 and -3v: Each circuit can drive up to 15 ma at ground.
+Driving capability at -3v is 3 ma more than that of any clamped load attached.
+If the output is brought to ground by a paralleled transistor collector, not only the internal 5 ma load and the external load must be driven, but also the current demanded by the input 3000Ω resistance returned to the negative input voltage present.
+10 mc emitters may not be driven, Larger Excursions: If no clamped load is attached, each output will follow its input as far negative as its internal 3000Ω resistor to -15 v will drive the load.
+Output voltage cannot go more positive than ground.